Jensen C-V8

 The Jensen C-V8 is a four-seater GT car produced by Jensen Motors between 1962 and 1966.

 Launched in October 1962, the C-V8 series had fibreglass bodywork with aluminium door skins, as did the preceding 541 series.

 All C-V8s used big-block engines sourced from Chrysler; first the 361 and then, from 1964, the 330 bhp 383 in³.
 Most of the cars had a three-speed Chrysler Torqueflite automatic transmission, but seven Mk2 C-V8s were produced with the 6-litre engine and four-speed manual gearbox, followed by two manual Mk3s.
-The engine is entirely set back behind the front axle line which made the C-V8 front-mid-engined.
+The engine is entirely set back behind the front axle line, which makes the C-V8 a front-mid-engined car.

 While the great majority of C-V8s were made in right-hand drive (RHD), ten were made in left-hand drive (LHD).

 The C-V8 was one of the fastest production four-seaters of its era.
 The Mk II, capable of 136 mph, ran a quarter-mile (≈400 m) in 14.6 seconds and accelerated from 0–60 mi/h in 6.7 seconds.
 This 0-60 mph time was roughly as quick as the Lamborghini Miura, and quicker than many performance cars of the period such as the Aston Martin DB5 and Jaguar E Type.

 The upgraded Mk II, introduced in October 1963, had Armstrong Selectaride electronically adjustable rear dampers and minor styling changes.
-Changes on the Mk III, the final version of the series which was introduced in June 1965, included a minor reduction in overall length, deeper windscreen, equal size headlamps without chrome bezels, improved interior ventilation, wood-veneer dashboard, the addition of overriders to the bumpers, and a dual-circuit braking system.
+Changes on the Mk III, the final version of the series, which was introduced in June 1965, included a minor reduction in overall length, a deeper windscreen, equal-sized headlamps without chrome bezels, improved interior ventilation, a wood-veneer dashboard, the addition of overriders to the bumpers, and a dual-circuit braking system.

 The factory made two convertibles: a cabriolet, and a sedanca that opened only above the front seats.
 The 1963 Sedanca was featured in an article by Paul Walton in the June 2008 issue of Ruoteclassiche, an Italian classic car magazine.

 The front of the C-V8 was initially styled with covered headlamps as a key element of the design, similar to those on the Ferrari 275 GTB and Jaguar E-type Series 2.
 However, because of concerns that they might reduce the effectiveness of the headlamps, the covers were deleted for the production cars.
 Consequently, the C-V8's front-end appearance was considered compromised and controversial for decades.
-Some owners have since fit headlight covers on their cars to return them to the original styling intended by the car's designer Eric Neale.
+Some owners have since fitted headlight covers to their cars to return them to the original styling intended by the car's designer, Eric Neale.
 The model was discontinued in 1966 after a total production run of 500.
-The fibreglass body, and the fact that the twin-tube frame was set in from the perimeter of the car, have contributed to the model's comparatively high survival rate.
+The fibreglass body and the fact that the twin-tube frame was set in from the car's perimeter have contributed to the model's comparatively high survival rate.